-As of the date of deposit, this trust will hold a significant amount of its assets in securities of large-capitalization and mid-capitalization companies and Closed-End Funds and ETFs that invest substantially all of their assets in floating rate securities, including loans and senior loans.
+As of the date of deposit, this trust will hold a significant amount of its assets dividendpaying equity securities of U.S. companies of mid- and large capitalizations and in Closed-End Funds and ETFs that invest substantially all of their assets in floating rate securities, which include senior loans, loans and high-yield securities.